jhonsen/dj.github.io/_posts/2019-04-22-Produce2Recipe.md

 ### Introduction

-Have you ever looked at the vegetables in your refrigerator and wondered, "What can I cook with these?"
+Have you ever looked at the vegetables in your refrigerator and wondered, "*What can I cook with these?*"

 I find myself asking this question almost every week.
 I could spend ~30 minutes Google-searching and website-browsing, to find one recipe that matches stuff I have in the refrigerator and my cooking preferrences.
 In the past, I had explored a couple of cooking (phone) apps to help me find recipes.
 However, I kinda felt that most available apps had too many functionalties to navigate through, e.g., typing-in the ingredient keywords, choosing the dish types & cuisine types, and selecting a handful of other preferrences.
 Also, they didn't yet have a way to find recipes simply by taking pictures of the ingredients.